 HAZARD CONSIDERED REASON FOR DETERMINATION Coastal Erosion The City of La Feria is not located on the coast, therefore coastal erosion does not pose a risk.
 Earthquakes According to the State Plan, an earthquake occurrence for the City of La Feria planning area is considered exceedingly rare.
-Although a small event is possible, it would pose little to no risk for the area.
-Expansive Soils Expansive soils occurrences and damages are not well documented, however, team members indicate that expansive soils pose little to no risk for the area based on local knowledge and experience.
+Earthquake events are not considered to pose a risk to the planning area.
+There are no historical records of earthquake events and none are anticipated over the next five years.
+Expansive Soils Expansive soils occurrences and damages are not well documented, however, team members indicate that expansive soils pose no risk for the area based on local knowledge and experience.
+There are no historical records of expansive soil events and none are anticipated over the next five years.
 Land Subsidence There are no historical occurrences of land subsidence for the City of La Feria planning area and it is located in an area where occurrences are considered rare.
 The impact would be limited and the frequency of occurrence is unlikely according to the State Plan.